EmanuelFontelles/emanuelfontelles.github.io/blog/_posts/.ipynb_checkpoints/2018-08-17-ArchLinux-Instalation-checkpoint.md

     <em> <a href="https://wiki.archlinux.org/index.php/Arch_Linux"> Read more </a>ArchLinux</em> page.
 </figure>

-My

-The official installation guide (https://wiki.archlinux.org/index.php/Installation_Guide) contains a more verbose description.
+My intention here is provide a simple instalation guide that will help you to understand how Arch philosophy works.
+The official installation guide (https://wiki.archlinux.org/index.php/Installation_Guide) is the better way to understand the full instalation of Arch.

 ## Download the Arch ISO